jonathanascona/course_guide/course_reviews.md

 ### Student 2

 > I think the intentional lack of rigid structure is a great mechanism for growth.
 I personally feel much more prepared for a real work environment after this class than any other class.
-Students who find this type of class frustrating seem to be the same students who would find dynamic work environments frustrating and should probably find a job where they are just told what to do and not have to worry about the independence and agency as much.
+Students who find this type of class frustrating seem to be the same students who would find dynamic work environments frustrating and should probably find a job where they are just told what to do and not have to worry about the independence and agency as much. __Winter 2022__

 - __Agreed:__ This student took control of their learning experience.
 Please note that the class sets the direction in consultation with me.
 I want you to feel what it means to have indepence and agency with high expectations.